CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_update.md

 }
 ```

-Some update requests will have a response, these returns are delivered in a form of an array, where each response will occupy the same index that corresponds to the request.
+Some update requests will have a response.
+These returns are delivered in array form, where each response will occupy the same index that corresponds to the request.

 ## Example

-First, I will display the example from the documentation and later a customized example with few modifications I can use to understand the update request and how to create the requests
+First, I will display the example from the documentation and later a customized example with few modifications.

 ```python
 requests = []